Skip to content

 United States

-IAEA Director General Rafael Grossi stated on 18 March that military action cannot eliminate Iran's nuclear programme.
-"Most probably, at the end of this, the material will still be there and the enrichment capacities will be there," he said 1.
-The IAEA emergency centre has detected no radiation above background levels but "cannot rule out a possible radiological release with serious consequences."
+IAEA Director General Rafael Grossi stated on 18 March that military action cannot eliminate Iran's nuclear programme: "Most probably, at the end of this, the material will still be there and the enrichment capacities will be there."
+The IAEA detected no radiation above background but could not rule out a radiological release.

 The Director of National Intelligence told senators Iran's government is 'intact but largely degraded' — and left out her own office's written assertion that the nuclear programme was 'obliterated.'